open-edge-platform/app-orch-catalog/app-orch-tutorials/geti/README.md

 ## Overview

-The EMF Edge Node is more secure than a standard Kubernetes cluster, and with its own Cert Manager, and Network Policies and Gatekeeper enforcing security policies.
+The EMF Edge Node is more secure than a standard Kubernetes cluster, with its own Cert Manager, and Network Policies and Gatekeeper enforcing security policies.

 ```mermaid